-Here’s a delicious way to get more veggies on the table and change up your usual salad – a kale salad featuring roast beets and cauliflower florets, chopped fennel and crunchy toasted pumpkin seeds.
-Add a little feta cheese if you like dairy and finish with a tangy vinaigrette.
-Definitely a big dose of veggies, plus it’s packed with color, taste, texture and healthy nutrition.
+Here's a delicious way to get more veggies on the table and change up your usual salad: a kale salad with roast beets and cauliflower florets, chopped fennel and crunchy toasted pumpkin seeds.
+Add a little feta cheese if you like dairy (or avocado) and finish with a tangy vinaigrette.
+Definitely a big dose of veggies, plus it's packed with color, taste, texture and healthy nutrition.

 Kale Salad with Roasted Vegetables